Hamleys: Global stores

 In 2014, Hamleys opened its first store in the Philippines.
 The store opened in Central Square, Bonifacio Highstreet, Bonifacio Global City, Taguig City.
 A second Philippine Hamleys store is also set to open the following year.
 Stores Specialists Inc. (SSI) Group is the exclusive distributor of Hamleys in the Philippines.

 In 2015, an Abu Dhabi franchise opened with two stores in World Trade Centre Mall (WTC) and Yas Mall, Yas Island.

 In July 2015, a store opened in Plaza Singapura, Singapore.
 This is the first Hamleys store to be established in Singapore.
 Subsequently, a second store was introduced at Marina Bay Sands.

 On 27 August 2015, a store opened in Victoria & Alfred Waterfront, Cape Town, South Africa.
 Six other stores have opened in South Africa: at Mall of Africa, Sandton City, Gateway Mall, Fourways Mall, The Zone @ Rosebank and Eastgate Mall.

 In November 2015, a store opened at Antara Polanco Fashion Mall in Mexico City, its first store in Mexico.
 As of June 2018, there are four stores in Mexico: one in Querétaro at Antea LifeStyle Center, one in Veracruz at Andamar Lifestyle Center and two in Mexico City at Antara Polanco Fashion Mall and Artz Pedregal.

 A store is present in Nicosia, Cyprus.
 There is also a store in Malta.

 In 2016, Hamleys opened a store in Prague, Czech Republic, in Na Příkopě Street.

 In 2017, a Hamleys store was opened in Hull, England to celebrate the UK City of Culture, in the shopping centre, Princes Quay.

 Also in 2017, a store was opened in Warsaw, Poland, at the Galeria Północna shopping mall.

 In April 2018, it was confirmed that the Dublin store would close after being open for 10 years.

 In December 2018, it was also announced that the Trafford Centre branch would close after a short time in operation.

+In 2018, a proposal was announced to open a store in New York City near Herald Square, though nothing has progressed as of 2023.

 In April 2019 it was reported that an Indian Company Reliance Retail was planning to buy out the British toy store chain.

 In May 2019 it was confirmed that Reliance Retail, a subsidiary of Reliance Industries Limited on 9 May 2019 signed a definitive agreement for Reliance Retail to acquire 100 per cent shares of Hamleys Global Holdings Limited.
 Hamleys is planning to open a Hamleys in The Gate Mall in Kuwait.

-In November 2022, the dream of William Hamley came alive in Albania.
-This beautiful store is located in the heart of Tirana, inside the Emerald mall.
-It covers the entire second floor with toys, the third floor with Hamleys party rooms and attractions on both floors!
+In November 2022, Hamleys opened a store in Albania.
+It is located in the heart of Tirana, inside the Emerald mall.
+It covers the entire second floor with toys, the third floor with Hamleys party rooms and attractions on both floors.

+In 2023, Hamleys opened a store in Rome.